wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - In the days before the Exam, the characters can study the course material.
 A character can use any ability check and skill during the Studying phase.
 - Once you’ve asked each player how their character is approaching the Studying phase, resolve that phase by having each character who studies make a DC 12 ability check.
 Make sure players keep track of their characters’ rerolls and apply them during the Testing phase.

-##### Testing Phase
- - [ ]
-- On the day of the Exam, each character makes two ability checks related to parts of the test:
-	- **Slaad Facts**.
-Choosing the correct multiple choice answers to questions about red, blue, green, gray, and death slaadi requires a successful DC 12 Intelligence (Arcana) check.
-	- **Defusing Slaad Confrontations**.
-Writing short essays about commonly accepted ways to keep slaadi calm during unexpected encounters requires a successful DC 12 Wisdom (Insight) check.
-- Have each player note their character’s Exam results — how many Student Dice they gained and what skills they used during the test — on their copies of the tracking sheet.

 > [!info] All About Slaadi
 > To give this Exam more flavor, describe some of the facts the characters are trying to memorize, such as the following:
 > - Slaadi are Aberrations known for their regenerative abilities and magic resistance.